min2ha/ukwa-site/content/target/35888/index.en.md

   "subject": "EU Referendum"
 }

-# Centre for the Study of Financial Innovaton: The City and Brexit The City and Brexit A CSFI survey of the financial services sector’s views on Britain and the EU

 The CSFI is an independent forum where financial services professionals and observers can share ideas about the challenges and opportunities facing the sector.